-The Work Based Learning and Job Placement workgroup collaborated to strengthen work-based learning functions at each college to provide students with a continuum of critical experiences and support to deepen classroom learning.
+The Work-Based Learning and Job Placement (WBL) workgroup collaborated to strengthen work-based learning functions at each college to provide students with a continuum of critical experiences and support to deepen classroom learning.
 To facilitate this, the region:

-- Funded Work-Based Learning Coordinators at each college. - Formed a Community of Practice to disseminate practices and facilitate continual process improvement - Coordinated with colleges to establish campus based goals and processes for WBL - Began the process to create professional development for faculty to expand implementation of WBL. - Piloted a WBL tool to provide a single point of contact for employers and facilitate placements work-based learning into individual courses and programs, and track the experiences for reporting purposes.
+- Funded Work-Based Learning Coordinators at each college. - Formed a Community of Practice to disseminate practices and facilitate continual process improvement - Coordinated with colleges to establish campus based goals and processes for WBL - Began the process to create professional development for faculty to expand implementation of WBL - Piloted a WBL tool to provide a single point of contact for employers and facilitate placements

-The Work Based Learning and Job Placement workgroup has representation from all ten San Diego Imperial Colleges.
-Participants include college deans, associate deans, career services representatives, Work-Based Learning Coordinators, Job Placement Case Mangers, internship coordinators, and regional staff.
+The Work-Based Learning and Job Placement workgroup has representation from all ten colleges.
+Participants include college deans, associate deans, career services representatives, Work-Based Learning Coordinators, Job Placement Case Mangers, Internship Coordinators, and regional staff.

-The region will support the colleges to prepare to report work-based learning experiences to state through the MIS system.
-In addition, the workgroups will collaborate to develop and implement professional development opportunities for faculty and staff to facilitate embedding
+The region will support the colleges to prepare to report work-based learning experiences to the state through the MIS system.
+In addition, the workgroups will collaborate to develop and